Taking drugs can lead to an emergency situation where you or a friend suffer a bad drug reaction, mix drugs with alcohol or take too much.

 How to help when someone is unconscious

-A lot of alcohol or too much of most drugs can cause you to pass out or go into a state of unconsciousness.
+A lot of alcohol or too much of most drugs can cause you to pass out or go into a state of unconsciousness, as can mixing alcohol and drugs.
 The following is what you can do to help:

 - First of all, it’s important to check if the person is actually unconscious or has just fallen asleep